-CSR strives to communicate effectively with shareholders about the company's performance, presenting the annual report and other corporate information in clear language, supported by descriptive graphics and tables.
+CSR strives to communicate effectively with shareholders about the company's performance, presenting the Annual Report and other corporate information in clear language, supported by descriptive graphics and tables.
 This approach is outlined in the company's Shareholder Communication Policy.

 Where practicable, the company uses the latest widely available electronic technology to communicate openly and continuously with shareholders, and the share market in general.
 The company encourages shareholders to embrace the benefits of electronic communication and to provide email addresses so that company information can be provided to shareholders electronically.
-Announcements to the ASX, significant briefings, presentations, notices of meetings and speeches at annual general meetings are promptly posted on the Investors and News section of CSR's website.
+Announcements to the ASX, significant briefings, presentations, notices of meetings and speeches at annual general meetings and any extraordinary general meetings are promptly posted on the Investors and News section of CSR's website.
 An email alert system is available from the CSR website enabling shareholders and stakeholders to be advised when announcements are released to the ASX.

-Shareholders can register to receive shareholder information and can lodge proxies electronically for the annual general meeting.
+Shareholders can register to receive shareholder information and can lodge proxies electronically for the annual general meeting and any extraordinary general meetings.
 The annual general meeting, results announcements and other major briefings are available via a live webcast from CSR's website, for access by all interested parties.

-Shareholders are encouraged to submit questions or comments ahead of, or during, the company's annual general meeting.
+Shareholders are encouraged to submit questions or comments ahead of, or during, the company's annual general meeting and any extraordinary general meeting.
 Members of senior management are present at the annual general meeting, along with directors, to answer questions about the company's operations.
-On occasions when the annual general meeting may be held as a hybrid meeting, an opportunity for shareholders to ask questions orally and in writing and to vote in real time will be made available.
-All resolutions at the annual general meeting are decided by a poll rather than on a show of hands.
+On occasions when the annual general meeting or extraordinary general meeting may be held as a hybrid meeting, an opportunity for shareholders to ask questions orally and in writing and to vote in real time will be made available.
+All resolutions at these meetings are decided by a poll rather than on a show of hands.